carterhanks/you-are-trash-bro/README.md

-# you-are-trash-bro
+# You're Trash Bro

-Call of Duty App that shows you how bad you are at the game.
+Call of Duty App that shows you how trash you are at the game.

+# MVP

+## App Functionality